simeoncloud/docs/reporting.md

 ### How do I reauthenticate Power BI with the SQL database?
 If, for any reason, the Power BI report has the error: "The data source SimeonSync is missing credentials and cannot be accessed."
 - Re-run the Simeon Report installer

+### Why does Simeon Sync dataset use Direct Query and the dataset for Baseline and Compliance use Import Connection?
+The Baseline and Compliance report includes complicated calculations that are not supported with Direct Query.

 # Daily Summary Email
 Sends a daily digest of all changes made to your tenants, providing you an easy way to monitor your tenants.